What are fossils?

 The remains are effectively turned to stone.

-Where are these fossils found?
+Where are plant and insect fossils found?

 Typical places where this happens are ancient toilets, cesspits or sewers.
 Mineralised waste has been found in the sewers of Roman Herculaneum.

-What can these fossils tell us?
+What can plant and insect fossils tell us?

 The above image shows the impression of a seed of corncockle preserved in faecal material.